 The Council will issue and keep up to date a record of what part of the Council or individual has responsibility for particular types of decisions or decisions relating to particular areas or functions.
-This record is set out in the Tables at Part 3 of this Constitution.
+This record is set out in Parts 3 - 6 of this Constitution.